neo-project/docs/en-us/node/private-chain.md

 > [!Note]
 > All 4 wallets have to perform the operation of adding multi-party signature address, and rebuilding of the wallet index.

-Here we want to send the ant shares from the contract address to the normal address.
+Here we want to send the NEO from the contract address to the normal address.
 To do so, open any of the four wallet, click `transaction`, `transfer` and enter the recipient address, in order to transfer 100 million NEO to this recipient address.

 Then, the system will prompt "transaction structure is completed, but there is not enough signature".
 Copy down the code, open the second wallet, click `transaction`, `transfer`, and paste the code that you have just copied.
 Click `sign`, and copy the code down, open the third wallet, click on the `transaction`, `transfer` and paste the code that you have just copied.
 Click `sign`.
 At this time, you will notice a pop-up window that displays a `broadcast' button, which means the signing process for the transaction is completed (the minimum number of signatures required for the contract has been achieved) The transaction can now be broadcasted, click on the `broadcast'.
 Once the transfer transaction begins broadcasting, it will take about 15 seconds for successful remittance to the account.

 ![image](http://docs.neo.org/images/2017-05-17_15-12-50.jpg)

-The operation to extract the NEO coin is also similar, click `advanced`, `claim ant-coin`, `claim` as shown.
+The operation to extract the NEO coin is also similar, click `advanced`, `claim GAS`, `claim` as shown.
 (Remember all the wallets X, you will need it later)

 ![image](http://docs.neo.org/images/2017-05-17_15-13-29.jpg)